influxdata/docs-v2/content/v2.0/process-data/manage-tasks/update-task.md

 ---

 ## Update a task in the InfluxDB UI
+To view your tasks, click the **Tasks** icon in the left navigation menu.

+{{< img-hd src="/img/tasks-icon.png" alt="Tasks Icon" />}}

+#### Update a task's Flux script
+1. In the list of tasks, click the **Name** of the task you would like to update.
+2. In the left panel, modify the task options.
+3. In the right panel, modify the task script.
+4. Click **Save** in the upper right.

+{{< img-hd src="/img/tasks-create-edit.png" alt="Update a task" />}}

+#### Update the status of a task
+In the list of tasks, click the toggle in the **Active** column of the task you would like to activate or inactivate.

-## Update a task with the `influx` CLI
+## Update a task with the influx CLI
-Use the `influx task update` command to update or change the status of an existing tasks.
+Use the `influx task update` command to update or change the status of an existing task.

-It requires a task ID which is available in the output of `influx task find`.
+_This command requires a task ID, which is available in the output of `influx task find`._

-###### Update a task's Flux script
+#### Update a task's Flux script
+Pass the file path of your updated Flux script to the `influx task update` command with the ID of the task you would like to update.
+Modified [task options](/v2.0/process-data/task-options) defined in the Flux script are also updated.

 ```sh
 # Pattern
 influx task update -i <task-id> @/path/to/updated-task-script